Liviko: Vana Tallinn Baltic Sommelier Grand Prix

 Sommelier competition Vana Tallinn Baltic Sommelier Grand Prix has been organized since 2006 AS Liviko in cooperation with the Sommelier Associations of Estonia, Latvia and Lithuania.
 The competition for the best sommelier in the Baltics was named after Liviko’s Vana Tallinn liqueur.
 The competition has a mixture of theoretical and practical examinations.

 History

 On 25 September 1898, the cornerstone was laid for the state vodka warehouse Kroonu Viinaladu No. 1, which marked the beginning of the history of Liviko.
-The main building of the company, which houses Liviko’s production facility to this day, was constructed in 1898–1900.
+The main building of the company, which houses Liviko's production facility to this day, was constructed in 1898–1900.
 The architect was Rudolf Otto von Knüpffer.
-It is built from limestone and decorated with neo-Romanesque elements.
+It was built from limestone and decorated with neo-Romanesque elements.

-The oldest drink in Liviko’s product portfolio is the crystal liqueur Kännu Kukk, which has been manufactured using a heated bottling process since 1900.
+The oldest drink in Liviko's product portfolio is the crystal liqueur Kännu Kukk, which has been manufactured using a heated bottling process since 1900.